Sklud1456/patchmatch/README.md

 > Second, prepare the environment required for python

-The main packages you need are listed in requirements.txt and it can be adjusted according to your computer configuration.
+The main libraries you need are listed in requirements.txt and it can be adjusted according to your computer configuration.
 You can use pip or conda to install them.
 For one-click installation, the pip command is as follows:

 ```python
 activate (yourenv)#Enter the specified virtual environment on your computer
 (yourenv)pip install -r requirements.txt
 ```

-But I don't recommend it, because different computers have different configurations and may not be compatible with versions of these packages.
+But I don't recommend it, because different computers have different configurations and may not be compatible with versions of these libraries.

 > Then use the npm command to build the required front-end environment
 ```python